 Each part of the book starts on a new page in order that the teaching material can be printed off without this introductory section, and at the start of each story the amount printed on each page is limited so as not to overwhelm the student.
 As the story progresses, and as the number of pre-learned words increases, so the number of words on each page increases.
 Throughout the stories there are never more than eight new words per page, and the remaining words are repetitions of words already learned.

 The second part of the book includes a guide to allow the student to copy every word included in the first part, both individual words and in sentences, in block capitals and in lower case, to improve both reading and writing.

-The free Reading and Writing Help for Adults book is only available in eBook format and (if you download it from Smashwords) as a pdf workbook.
+The free Reading and Writing Help for Adults book is only available in eBook format and (if you download it from the publishers as a pdf workbook.

 I recommend you download the eBook version and the PDF version direct from the publishers if you want to print the writing workbook.